Samuel Pepys: After the diary

-Pepys's health suffered from the long hours that he worked throughout the period of the diary.
+Pepys' health suffered from the long hours that he worked throughout the period of the diary.
 Specifically, he believed that his eyesight had been affected by his work.
 He reluctantly concluded in his last entry, dated 31 May 1669, that he should completely stop writing for the sake of his eyes, and only dictate to his clerks from then on, which meant that he could no longer keep his diary.

 Pepys and his wife took a holiday to France and the Low Countries in June–October 1669; on their return, Elisabeth fell ill and died on 10 November 1669.
 Pepys erected a monument to her in the church of St Olave's, Hart Street, London.
 Pepys never remarried, but he did have a long-term housekeeper named Mary Skinner who was assumed by many of his contemporaries to be his mistress and sometimes referred to as Mrs. Pepys.
 In his will, he left her an annuity of £200 and many of his possessions.